somedamnauthor/mldep/prototype/Functions/OpenWhisk_Setup/README.md

-Check out https://openwhisk.apache.org/documentation.html#openwhisk_deployment for comprehensive setup guide
+This README provides instructions on how to setup OpenWhisk in Standalone mode.
+Check out https://openwhisk.apache.org/documentation.html#openwhisk_deployment for a comprehensive setup guide in case there's any trouble with the following steps, or if you want to deploy OpenWhisk using Docker Compose, Kubernetes or Ansible.

 # Requirements